yideng-Cedric/yideng-Cedric.github.io/_pages/about.md

 Before coming to UVA, I earned my B.Eng. in Electronic and Computer Engineering from Shenzhen MSU-BIT University.

 ## Research Interests

-- EEG signal processing and biosignal analysis
+- AI for healthcare, daily health monitoring, and personalized health intelligence
-- Cloud-edge AI systems under communication constraints
+- Physiological signal processing and machine learning for EEG and wearable sensing
-- Generative models (GAN, Diffusion) for signal reconstruction
+- Reliable and deployable healthcare AI systems on cloud-edge platforms
-- Wireless sensing and wearable health monitoring
+- Generative models for biosignal reconstruction, augmentation, and digital health applications

 ## Recent News